Disability & Specific Learning Differences / Difficulties (SpLDs)

 Parking permits are available to students who hold a blue badge.

 The local authority in your home town where you are ‘ordinarily resident’ remains responsible for assessing and paying for any social or personal care support whilst you are living away from home at university.
 They can assist with completing applications for financial support through the Department for Work and Pensions (DWP) or for Personal Independence Payments (PIP), which can help with some of the extra (non-study related) costs caused by a disability.
-UCA’s Support with Personal Care document provides further information.
+UCA’s Guidance on personal care support document provides further information.

 • What is dyslexia and how can it affect your study?